wetherdown lodge

 Stage 1

-Wetherdown Lodge will never win any architectural awards.
+The self catering wing known as Wetherdown Lodge will never win any architectural awards.
 Indeed this ex-naval accommodation is typical of many utilitarian buildings of the 1960s which have since been torn down and rebuilt.

 However, it's fundamental to our ethos that we first try to work with resources, rather than dispose of them.
 We also saw the potential for creating excellent new accommodation for people visiting the Centre, enabling them to spend longer with us.
 We therefore took the decision to embark on a total refurbishment, and create a model of sustainability in the process.